navidrome/website/content/en/docs/Usage/smartplaylists/index.md

 Any tags imported from the music files, that are not listed above, can be also used as fields in your Smart Playlists.
 Check the [complete list of tags](https://github.com/navidrome/navidrome/blob/master/resources/mappings.yaml) imported by navidrome.
 You can also add your own custom tags to your music files and use them in your Smart Playlists.
-Check the `Tags` section in the [configuration options page](/docs/usage/configuration-options) for more information.
+Check the [Custom Tags](/docs/usage/customtags) for more information.

 ### Operators